CyDragon80/node-xml-csharp-cereal/README.md

 ```

 ### XmlTemplateFactory - Add Object as Implicit Dictionary
-One can certainly construct an explicit dictionary class with explicit templates, but many may opt to use an object whose property names are used as dictionary keys.
+One can certainly construct an explicit dictionary class with explicit templates, but many may opt to use an object whose enumerable property names are used as dictionary keys.
 (At this time keys should probably be a simple type when using implicit dictionary.)
 Basically you need to register a class with factory that spells out the key-value pair tag name and property info for the key and value.
 ```javascript
 // longest form